YaogoGerard/Simple_Python_Exercice/README.md

 - **Tic Tac Toe** (`Tic_Tac_Toe/game.py` + `Tic_Tac_Toe/player.py`)
   Tic-tac-toe game against a computer that plays randomly.

+- **Password Generator** (`Password_Generator/PG.py`)
+  GUI app that generates a secure password and lets you copy it.

 ## Running
 Each program is launched from its folder with `python filename.py`.

+For the Password Generator, install dependencies first with `pip install -r requirements.txt`.